History of Saginaw, Michigan: Native People

-The area of the present City of Saginaw was inhabited from about 1000 B.C. to 1000 A.D. by Hopewell Woodland Native Americans, followed by the Anishnabeg.
+The area of the present City of Saginaw was inhabited from about 1000 B.C. to 1000 A.D. by Hopewell Woodland followed by the Anishnabeg.
 Some historians believe that the Sauk at one time lived in the area and were driven out by Ojibwe (Chippewa), before the area was first visited by Europeans.

 The Saginaw region includes an extensive network of many rivers and streams which converge into the Saginaw River and provided a means for easy travel for the Native American population among numerous settlements and hunting areas, as well as access to Lake Huron.
 Saginaw was also a frequent meeting location for councils of the Ojibwe, Ottawa and Pottawatomi—the Three Fires of the Anishnabeg.
 The name of the area as Saginaw most likely comes from the Ojibwe words meaning 'place of the outlet' from sag (opening) and ong (place of).

 The present City of Saginaw itself served as a location for only semi-permanent settlement until the time of European contact.
 This may be due, in part, to the low lying and frequently flooding land adjacent to the Saginaw River, much of which was marshland prior to being drained in the 19th century.
 Mosquito infestation was endemic to the area.